OctopusDeploy/push-package-action/README.md

 Delete the release from the [releases](https://github.com/OctopusDeploy/push-package-action/releases) page and delete the corresponding tag from the [tags](https://github.com/OctopusDeploy/push-package-action/tags) page.

-To do this in the cli:
+To do this in the CLI:

 v123 represents the release name